Messages of the Built Environment

 Every shape has a job Every building has a story

-“Messages” is a preschool and early elementary education enrichment program that promotes critical thinking and supports early math, language development and communications skills.
-Parents learn to the meaning behind basic visual vocabulary – line, shape, pattern, color, light and shadow, texture and volume and how to use them to engage their children in experiential discovery-based learning at home and in the community.
+“Messages” is a preschool and early elementary education enrichment program that promotes observation, critical thinking and communications skills and supports early learning in math and language development.Adults – parents and/or teachers – build on what they already know about line, shape, pattern, color, scaffolding their basic knowledge into a meaningful structure that supports open-ended questions and helps adults engage children in conversation and discovery-based learning at home and in the community.

 What do you see?

 Find, count, sort – lines, shapes, patterns coors, or texture to explore the everyday environment.
 Windows, doors, steps, roofs all tell stories by their size and shape.

 Try it inside, or outside – where you walk, or when you read a picture book.